MahdiBaghbani/containers/services/cernbox-revad/docs/architecture.md

 - **Template Variables:** Used for same-container services (e.g., `{{ grpc.services.authregistry.address }}`)
 - **Placeholders:** Used for external container services (e.g., `{{placeholder:shareproviders.address}}`)

-See [Configuration](configuration.md) for details on service addressing.
+See [Reva Base Configuration](../../revad-base/docs/configuration.md) for details on service addressing and the placeholder system.

 ## Benefits of This Architecture